 Category Frequency Percentage

 Yes 18 90%

 No 2 10%

 Total 20 100%

-Total 100%

 Most parents according to the finding in table 4.12 indicated that their children do not have enough work for homework as represented by 80 % response, against 20 % response for parents who indicated otherwise.
+Challenges would not cease as long as children have little to carry home in terms of homework.
 Children are therefore idle at home and to improve would require a change in the trend.
-It poses challenges to teachers as with an involved curriculum, teachers would find it difficult to cover it.
+It pauses challenges to teachers as with an involved curriculum, teachers would find it difficult to cover it.

-Table 4.13 Out standing reason for children's perform poorly
+Table 4.13 Most true reason why children perform poorly

 Category Frequency Percentage

 Teachers not serious 14 70%

 Children don't work hard 2 10%

-1.70/

 Over enrolled classes 3 15%

-Too many gubicata 2 5%

-Too many subjects 2 3% ļ
+Too many subjects 2 5%

 Total 20 100%

-Iviai 20 10070